sasiqwerty/study-sasi-main/study/learn-stuff/phv/training/md files/training-guide/SOP.md

 ### History of Change

 A separate document should sufficiently detail changes made to an SOP, what parts were affected and when the changes become effective.
 Follow a uniform format for tracking SOP changes; indicate who made the revision, date of revision and the new version number.
-Properly archive an outgoing version and - all exisiting copies - to avoid unnecessary confusion.
+Properly archive an outgoing version and - all existing copies - to avoid unnecessary confusion.

 ### Content